campanam/BaitsTools/README.md

 `gem sources --add https://USER:TOKEN@rubygems.pkg.github.com/campanam`

-Then download and install the latet gem version by executing the following command in a terminal window:
+Then download and install the latest gem version by executing the following command in a terminal window:

 `gem install baitstools --version "1.8.0"`